ksadigov/design-patterns/README.md

     varies as per its strategy object.
     The strategy object changes the executing algorithm of the context object.
 - **Template Method**<br/>
+    In Template pattern, an abstract class exposes defined way(s)/template(s) to execute its methods.
+    Its subclasses can override the method implementation as per need but the invocation is to be in the same way as defined by an abstract class.
 - **Visitor**<br/>
     In Visitor pattern, we use a visitor class which changes the executing algorithm of an element class.
     By this way, execution algorithm of element can vary as and when visitor varies.